expo/expo/docs/introduction/installation.rst

 Mobile Client: Exponent for iOS and Android
 --------------------------------------------

+The Exponent client is like a browser for apps built with Exponent.
+When you boot up XDE on your project it generates a unique development URL for you, and you can access that from the Exponent client on iOS or Android, either on a real device or in a simulator.

 On your device
 ^^^^^^^^^^^^^^^

-The Exponent mobile app is what you use to run your projects.

-`Download for Android 4.4+ from the Play Store <https://play.google.com/store/apps/details?id=host.exp.exponent>`_

-`Download for iOS 7+ from the App Store <https://itunes.com/apps/exponent>`_
+`Download for Android 4.4+ from the Play Store <https://play.google.com/store/apps/details?id=host.exp.exponent>`_ or `for iOS 8+ from the App Store <https://itunes.com/apps/exponent>`_

 iOS simulator
 ^^^^^^^^^^^^^^